How Long Does It Take For Payroll To Process?

 How do you speed up payroll processing?

-The most effective way to accelerate the payroll process is using an automated payroll system and outsourcing payroll.
+The most effective ways to accelerate the payroll process is to:

 When is the payroll cutoff date for Deel?

 At Deel, we offer an in-depth guide on the deadlines for payroll submissions.
-We use cut-off dates to lock our payroll reports and data, ensuring that the payment cycle goes off without a hitch.
-We use automation to process adjustments faster, which lets us give clients more time than traditional providers can to make changes before the end of the cycle.
+We use cut-off dates to lock our payroll reports and data, ensuring that the pay cycle goes off without a hitch.
+We use automation to process adjustments faster, which gives clients more time to make changes before the end of the cycle.

 What does a paycheck include?